CyanoHao/Resource-Han-Rounded/README.md

-*Warranty: Resource Han Rounded Fonts are under SIL Open Font License (See [OFL-License.txt](./OFL-License.txt)) while other parts are not.*

 # Resource Han Rounded

 This font is derived from [Source Han Sans](https://github.com/adobe-fonts/source-han-sans).

+*Warranty: the fonts are licensed under SIL Open Font License while other parts are not.
+See [LICENSE.md](LICENSE.md) for details.*

 [Live preview: font variation](https://nowar-fonts.github.io/rhr-next/)